GameWithPixels/DiceFirmware/README.md

 This page shows the scanned Bluetooth Low Energy devices.
 The name of any nearby Pixel should appear.
 This name is advertised by the die firmware.
 But in order to proceed with a DFU update, we need to connect to the *bootloader*.
-The latter is run when the die is turned on and stay active for just 3 seconds.
+The latter is run when the die is turned on and stay active for just 1 second.
 Then, if no DFU request was made during that time, the die transition to running the firmware.

 Turn the dice off and back on and immediately tap on the circling arrow located on the top right corner